Quantitative Stability of Optimal Transport Maps under Variations of the Target Measure: Stability of optimal transport maps

 \section{Stability of optimal transport maps}

 In this section, we derive quantitative stability estimates on optimal transport maps with respect to the target measures from the stability estimates on Brenier potentials given in the preceding section.
-This derivation relies on a Gagliardo–Nirenberg type inequality on the difference of Lipschitz convex functions.
-This inequality is proven in the next section.
+This derivation relies on a Gagliardo–Nirenberg type inequality on the difference of convex functions, which is reported here but will be proven in Section \ref{sec:ineg-convex-functions}.

-\begin{proposition} Let $K$ be a compact domain of $\Rsp^d$ with rectifiable boundary and let $u, v: K \to \Rsp$ be two Lipschitz functions on $K$ that are convex on any segment included in $K$.
+\begin{proposition} Let $K$ be a compact domain of $\Rsp^d$ with rectifiable boundary and let $u, v: K \to \Rsp$ be two $L$-Lipschitz functions on $K$ that are convex on any segment included in $K$.
 Then there exists a constant $C_{d}$ depending only on $d$ such that

 where $\mathcal{H}^{d-1}$ denotes the $(d-1)$-dimensional Hausdorff measure. \end{proposition}